Brake services and repairs

 Brake inspection and repairs

-Our experienced technicians conduct a comprehensive inspection of your car’s braking system components and can advise you on any necessary repairs or service items.
+Our experienced technicians conduct a comprehensive inspection of your car’s braking system components and can advise you on any necessary brake repair service items.
 Our inspections include but are not limited to: spongy brake pedal, low brake fluid levels and uneven wear on brake pads and brake rotors.
 We recommend you always perform a brake system check when planning long road trips.
 This ensures the best possible car performance and safety.
 We use only the most trusted brands, such as Bendix for parts and all work is backed by our industry-leading Australia-wide guarantee.

 How do I find a brake repairs shop near me?